ballerina-platform/module-ballerina-ftp/README.md

 The ftp package is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

-It provides implementation for file manipulation related operations over network using FTP protocol.
+It provides the implementation for operations related to file manipulation over the network using the FTP protocol.

-For more information go to [The FTP Package](https://docs.central.ballerina.io/ballerina/ftp/latest).
+For more information, go to the [`ftp` package](https://docs.central.ballerina.io/ballerina/ftp/latest).

 ## Issues and Projects